flying fox mega bat hanging upside down photo by Signe Allerslev

 Bats roosting in a cave

-Bats benefit from maintaining a close-knit roosting group because it is important for rearing pups.
+Bats benefit from maintaining a close-knit roosting group because it's important for rearing pups.
 Photo by Alan Cressler, USGS

 Here's a look at a large nursery colony crowded with babies and moms trying to get to them to nurse.